Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

 add this file to your project.

-If you are interested in setting up the SDK for your application extensions as well, you can look into the related section in the documentation.
-The documentation also covers more special cases, such as providing a custom NSURLSession or configuring logging.
+If you are also interested in setting up the SDK for your application extensions, you can look into the related section in the documentation.
+The documentation also covers special cases, such as providing a custom NSURLSession or configuring logging.

 SDK configuration (Objective-C)